inbravo/togaf-feature-set/study-notes/README.md

    | ***Rationale*** | Should highlight the business benefits of adhering to the principle, using business terminology |
    | ***Implications*** | Should highlight the requirements, both for the business and IT, for carrying out the principle |

+#### Stakeholder Management
+- Identify Stakeholders
+- Classify Stakeholder Positions
+- Determine Stakeholder Management Approach
+- Tailor Engagement Deliverables

 #### Business Transformation Readiness Assessment (BTRP)

-- The BTRP results goes to the Capability Assessment in Phases B-C-D
-- Steps to do BTRP
 - Determine the readiness factors that will impact the organization
 - Present the readiness factors using maturity models
 - Assess the readiness factors, including determination of readiness factor ratings
 - Assess the risks for each readiness factor and identify improvement actions to mitigate the risk
 - Work these actions into Phase E and F Implementation and Migration Plan

 <p align="center"><img src="https://pubs.opengroup.org/architecture/togaf92-doc/arch/Figures/30_btep_summary.png" width="700"></p>